james-stevens/handshake-ansible/README.md

 You can now stop, start & restart the service using `systemctl`, e.g. `sudo systemctl stop handshake-full-node` or check it's startus with `sudo systemctl status handshake-full-node`

+## Customising the Install

+Each service has a few options for customising the install.
+These options are documented in the service specific README.

+If you want to change the install option for all servers of a specific type, then the best thing to do is edit the corresponding file in the `group_vars` directory, e.g. `group_vars/handshake_full_nodes.yaml`

+If you want to change the install options for a single host, an easy way to do this is to add a `vars:` section to the corresponding host in the inventory.